 The gap is especially striking in rare diseases.
-The number of investigational and approved medicines has grown from dozens to hundreds, and the number of identified rare conditions has expanded beyond 8,000 – and yet the needs associated with each disease community and treatment modality are often quite distinct.
+The number of investigational and approved medicines has grown from dozens to hundreds, and the number of identified rare conditions has expanded beyond 8,000 – yet the needs associated with each disease community and treatment modality are often quite distinct.

-Managing access to therapies and care for rare disease patient requires a unique blend of global reach, personalized services, in-home and remote follow-up, and technology and real-world data to tie it all together.
+Managing access to therapies and care for rare disease patient requires a unique blend of global reach, personalized services, in-home and remote follow-up, and technology and real-world data and evidence to tie it all together.

 RareiTi was created with these distinctive needs and capabilities in mind.